daveallie/bindrs/README.md

 against the relative path, so if you're syncing `/some/folder` and `/some/folder/some/file` changes, then `some/file` is what the regex will be tested against.

-An example is if you wanted to wanted to ignore all subdirectories of a `.tmp`, but allow all things in the root of `.tmp`, then your CLI argument would look
+An example is if you wanted to wanted to ignore all subdirectories of `.tmp`, but allow all things in the root of `.tmp`, then your CLI argument would look
 like: `-i '^\.tmp/[^/]+/.*$'`.